keiserlab/e3fp/README.rst

 Option 1: Install with Conda
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-E3FP is on the `Anaconda
+E3FP is on the `Anaconda distribution`_.
-distribution <https://docs.continuum.io/anaconda>`_.
 Conda is a
 cross-platform package manager.
 This approach is highly recommended as
 it installs *all* required packages.